-- 1. Ensure that the linkage assembled to the height control valve (HCV) and suspension is the appropriate length (Figure 6). - IMPORTANT: A 15" linkage is used for ride heights of 16, 16.5" and 17".
+Ensure that the linkage assembled to the height control valve (HCV) and suspension is the appropriate length (Figure 6).

+IMPORTANT: A 15" linkage is used for ride heights of 16"-17".
 A 16" linkage is required for 18" ride heights (Figure 6).

-Failure to match the linkage length to the design ride height could result in improper suspension height which, if not avoided, could result in damage to trailer components.
+Failure to match the linkage length to the design ride height could result in improper suspension height which, if not avoided, may result in damage to trailer components.

-- 2. Install the service and emergency lines to the slider and allow the suspension to air up. - 3.
-Measure the ride height of the suspension (Figure 7) with a tape measure. - 4.
+- Install the service and emergency lines to the trailer and allow the suspension to air up. - Measure the ride height of the suspension (Figure 7) with a tape measure. - 4.
 Compare the measured suspension ride height value to the appropriate value (Table 1).
 Make sure the measured ride height value is within $\pm 1/4$ " (6 mm).